Diocesan School Office Mission Statement

 Rooted in the Gospel message of Jesus Christ, the Diocesan School Office provides leadership, support, policies and procedures.
 We are dedicated to nurturing spiritual growth, academic excellence, and operational vitality within the Catholic schools of the Diocese of Norwich.

 Our Catholic schools are high achieving and extremely safe and secure.
 Prayer is prevalent and children are happy.
 Faith, values, and morality are not only taught, but lived daily.
 We welcome students of all faiths.
 This inclusiveness stems from our mission to teach and reinforce the faith-based values that Christians hold dear.
 Moral values-honesty, humility, and respect- are all woven into class time and social time.
 Our strong administrators, faculty members, support staff bring experience, caring, discipline, and understanding in the classroom, as evidence by our academic excellence.
 Bishop Cote is extremely supportive of Catholic education in the Diocese of Norwich, as evidenced by his visible presence in all of our schools.
 The pastors, religious sisters and brothers, and deacons show tremendous dedication to our mission.
 Every child and teenager brings unique gifts and talents to our schools.
 It is this mosaic of gifts and talents which makes our schools so special.

 Please explore all that we have to offer and be assured that I am available to answer any questions you may have.
-Sister Barbara Gould, RSM, Educational Consultant and my assistant, Nick Graziano, my administrative assistant, and I are all here to serve.
+Sister Barbara Gould, RSM, Educational Consultant and I are here to serve.